You can get rich from being a truck driver.

 If you have your spending and budgeting under control, the next step is to invest your savings.

 Where to start?
-First, you should open up a high yield savings account to start saving up some money toward an emergency fund, like Aspiration.
+First, you should open up a high yield savings account to start saving up some money toward an emergency fund, like CIT Bank.
 This fund will cover all of the unexpected expenses that pop up in life (like a surprise car repair, an unexpected medical bill, etc.).

 After you have funded your emergency fund (probably want at least a $1,000 in it), you can begin to seriously invest.
 If you don’t know much about the stock market, I would go with something like a low cost mutual fund or exchange traded fund (ETF) that gives you broad exposure to the market.